Depression Treatment At Our Drug Rehab

 Dual Diagnosis Introduction & Overview of Depression

 The stigma associated with mental health concerns often includes depression.
-Comments made about depression or to individuals who are struggling can be quite invalidating of their experience and have a negative impact on them.
-Even without intending to be invalidating, common comments can have that impact.
+Comments made about depression or to individuals who are struggling can be invalidating of their experience and have a negative impact on them.
+Even without intending to be invalidating, such comments can have that impact.

 A better approach would be to listen when someone speaks to you about their struggle and support them.
 Refrain from offering advice and suggestions unless you are asked for them.
 We often just want to feel heard and validated for our experiences.

 Mental health professionals use a tool called the Diagnostic and Statistical Manual of Mental Disorders to provide guidance with mental health concerns.
 This manual is broken down into a variety of categories, one of which is Depressive Disorders.
 You may initially think of depression for this category; however, there are several other common depressive disorders.

 - Persistent Depressive Disorder (Dysthymia)